neuefische/web-exercises/README.md

 # web exercises

-A monorepo containing exercises, challenges, demos and starters for the neue fische web bootcamps.
+A monorepo containing exercises, challenges, demos and starters for the Spiced Academy web development bootcamps.
-All of the exercises are designed to work locally as well as on CodeSandbox.
+All of the exercises are designed to work in a local development environment.

 <!-- toc -->